 Hello; welcome to my website!
-I would like to stimulate, in you, an interest in Nature as a source of Abstract Art.
+I want to get you interested in Nature as a source of Abstract Art.

 When exploring nature at high-magnification, you must capture interesting images immediately, or you are likely to lose them.
 All my images come as a surprise to me.
 So, to me, this is distinctive moments photography.